-Commercial pilots can be cargo pilots, backcountry pilots, or tour pilots, and if your want to become a licensed commercial pilot, then, this is basically your responsibility.
+Commercial pilots can be cargo pilots, backcountry pilots, or tour pilots, and if you want to become a licensed pilot, then, this is your responsibility.
 They can be flight instructors, ferry pilots, or glider pilots.
 A commercial pilot is simply one for which the FAA – Federal Aviation Administration allows you to charge money for services.
-In order to fly a scheduled regular passenger service or for an airline, you need to receive additional requirements for these specific jobs.
+To fly a scheduled regular passenger service or for an airline, you need to receive additional requirements for these specific jobs.
 For example, an airline pilot must have a commercial pilot certificate with an air transport certificate (ATP) and work for a regular airline or certified operator to collect or charge money.

 How long does it take to become a Commercial Airline Pilot?

-To fly as a commercial airline pilot after you might have taken the training, you need 1,500 hours of experience, which might cost you two years.
+To fly as a commercial airline pilot after you have taken the training, you need 1,500 hours of experience, which might take up to two years.
 ATP’s accelerated commercial pilot training programs provide a structured schedule and shorten the time required to gain experience and meet requirements.
 Get the training, certifications, and flight times you need to start your airline pilot career as quickly as possible.
-When seniority comes first, with ATP Flight School you can get there first

 Also Read: How to become a pilot with or without a degree